 After your surgery:

-You will be taken to a recovery room.
-There, caregivers will watch you closely until the anesthesia wears off.
-Do not get out of bed until your caregiver says it is OK.
-If you are staying in the hospital, you will be taken back to your room.
-You may be allowed to go home after your surgery if you are not having any problems.
+You will be taken to a room to rest until you are fully awake.
+Caregivers will monitor you closely for any problems.
+Do not get out of bed until your caregiver says it is okay.
+When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
 A bandage will cover the staples or stitches closing the incisions in your abdomen.

 Contact a caregiver if

 - You cannot make it to your surgery.

 - You have a fever.

 - You took medicine that you were told to stop taking, such as a blood thinner.
 Your surgery may need to be done later, after you have stopped taking the medicine for a period of time.

 - You have questions or concerns about your surgery.